Know the Components of an Apartment Lease Agreement

 Deposits and fees

-In this section of the apartment lease agreement, the apartment management company will detail any deposits or fees associated with the rental of this specific apartment.
+In this section, you’ll find any deposits or fees associated with the rental of this specific apartment.
 Common deposits include security deposits and pet deposits.
 Common fees include late payment fees and returned payment fees.

 Apartment lease regulations

 You can’t do just anything with your apartment once you’re in there.
 This section is going to tell you what you can do in the apartment in a variety of areas.
 A few of many possibilities this could cover: